INSIDE: Roam the Gnome’s™ Guide to the Best Place to Buy Traditional Japanese Souvenirs in Tokyo. Updated 2019.

 - Unique T-shirts with prints of large kanji characters.

-Cute souvenirs for everyone else
+The best souvenirs in Japan for everyone else

-- Japanese key chains and phone charms
+- Japanese key chains

 - Onamori are Japanese amulets, charms or talismans (commonly sold at religious sites) that Japanese people buy as a request for luck or protection.

-- A Tenugui is a thin Japanese hand towel made of cotton.It is typically about 35 by 90 centimeters in size, plain woven and is almost always dyed with some pattern.
+- A Tenugui towel is a thin Japanese hand towel made of cotton.It is typically about 35 by 90 centimeters in size, plain woven and is almost always dyed with some pattern.
 Tenugui can be used as a decorative placemat or hall table runner, placed under a vase of fresh flowers, turned into artwork by hanging it as a scroll, or wrapped around wine bottles when serving.
 Traditionally, Japanese men have often wrapped these cloths around the head as a headband to keep hair and sweat out of their eyes, and they are still used as a head covering in kendo, where it functions as a sweatband, as extra padding beneath the headgear, and to identify the participants by team colour.

 - Visit the book corner at Oriental Bazaar to find books about Japanese history and culture.

 - Oriental Bazaar is located directly opposite Omotesando Hills shopping centre, and just a hundred metres down to the left from Kiddyland as you face it from Harajuku’s main shopping area.

 Opening hours: 10:00A.M.-7:00P.M daily.
 Closed Every Thursday

 - By Train – JR Yamanote Line Harajuku Station – approx. 5-min. walk from the Omotesando Exit